 Goodwood Motor Circuit was officially opened in September 1948 when Freddie March, the 9th Duke and renowned amateur racer, tore around the track in a Bristol 400.
 He received a rapturous response from 15,000 spectators who had come to the opening of Britain's first professionally organised post-war motor-racing event.

-On June 15thth RMA Track Days heads to what is arguably the most celebrated track in British motor racing history!
+On September 4th RMA Track Days heads to what is arguably the most celebrated track in British motor racing history!

 Don’t miss out on this rare opportunity to drive this beautiful circuit on a noisy day!